 Your attendance at each class meeting is expected.
-You are expected to attend all classes just as you would be expected to go to work every day if this was any other job.
-Your class participation grade will be determined based on in-class discussion participation, assignments/exercises, and analysis of in-class presentations throughout the semester.
+You are expected to attend all classes just as you would be expected to go to work every day if this were any other job.
+Your class participation grade will be determined based on in-class discussion participation (substantial contribution to class discussion), assignments/exercises, and analysis of in-class presentations throughout the semester.
+More details on class participation later in the syllabus.

-Please be advised that students are allowed only two absences (whether excused or unexcused) during the semester and will be penalized a letter grade sign for every absence thereafter.
-If you feel that you may miss have to miss several days of class, you may want to consider enrolling in another section of this course.
+Please be advised that absences in this course are not given merit based on whether they are excused or unexcused.
+Rather, all students are allowed only two absences (whether excused or unexcused).
+Upon the third absence, the student will be reported to LSU CARES and also will be penalized a letter grade sign for the third absence and every absence thereafter.
+If you feel that you may have to miss several days of class, you should consider enrolling in another section of this course.

 Additionally, habitual tardiness (3 or more late arrivals) will result in similar consequences.
 Please note that when you are late, it is your responsibility to ensure that your attendance is recorded.
-Failure to do so might negatively impact your grade.
+Failure to do so might negatively impact your grade, and this impact is rarely negotiable.